dNamiLab/dNami/doc/usage/dnami_mpi.rst

 dnami_mpi
 ---------

-This section gives an overview over the different MPI funtions of the dnami library.
+This section gives an overview over the different MPI (Message Passing Interface) funtions of the dnami library.

 The dnami MPI functions